MC Eiht

-Aaron Bernard Tyler (born May 22, 1971), better known by his stage name MC Eiht (pronounced "MC Eight"), is an American rapper and actor.
+Aaron Bernard Tyler (born May 22, 1971), better known by his stage name MC Eiht, is an American rapper and actor.
 Many of his songs are based on his life in Compton, California.
 His stage name was partly inspired by the numeral in KRS-One's name.
 He chose Eiht for its links to "hood culture", including Olde English 800 (8 Ball) and .38 caliber firearms.
 He is the de facto leader of West Coast hip-hop group Compton's Most Wanted, which also included fellow Compton-based rappers Boom Bam, The Unknown DJ, Tha Chill, DJ Slip, DJ Mike T, and Ant Capone.
 He is also known for his role as A-Wax in the teen crime drama film Menace II Society (1993), as well as voicing the character Ryder in the action-adventure game Grand Theft Auto: San Andreas (2004).
+He is also the co-host of the podcast Gangster Chronicles.

 Biography

 Tyler was born in Compton, California, and grew to fame on the West Coast as one of two MCs in the four-man crew Compton's Most Wanted.
 After enjoying increasing success with the group, which peaked with 1992's Music to Driveby, Eiht took a role in the hit movie Menace II Society as well as a high-profile spot on the soundtrack.
 The song "Streiht Up Menace", which chronicles the unfortunate downturn of the film's protagonist within the pathological conditions of American inner city life, is considered by many critics to be Eiht's magnum opus.
 The movie spurred him into a solo career, although his next two albums We Come Strapped and Death Threatz would be accredited as MC Eiht featuring Compton's Most Wanted.
 These albums were considered his best and took place during the most tense years of the 'beef' between Eiht and DJ Quik, Eiht's childhood friends Boom Bam and Tha Chill of N.O.T.R were heavily involved with both albums and the Quik beef, there are several explicit remarks towards Quik made on these albums by E, Bam and Chill.
 E was also associated with the West 159th Street Tragniew Park Compton Crips.

 He states that he didn't wish to star in comedy films in order to maintain his public image.
 He later only appeared in the low-budget movies Reasons, Thicker than Water and Who Made the Potatoe Salad? as well as providing the voice for Lance 'Ryder' Wilson in the video game Grand Theft Auto: San Andreas.
 His music has also been included in the Grand Theft Auto series, both alone and with Compton's Most Wanted.

 He put out Last Man Standing, the first album accredited only to MC Eiht, then broke from the label for Big Beat/Atlantic.
 Eiht never ended up putting out an album on the label, instead eventually signing with and releasing the album Section 8 on Priority/EMI in 1999.